-A cumulative impact is the environmental effect resulting from the incremental effects of a proposed action when added to the effects of past, other present and reasonably foreseeable future actions, regardless of the entity (i.e., federal or non-federal) or person that would carry out those actions.
+Cumulative impacts to environmental resources result from the incremental effects of a proposed action when combined with other past, present, and reasonably foreseeable future actions in the area, regardless of the entity (i.e., federal or non-federal) or person that would carry out those actions.
 In some cases, individually minor but collectively significant actions occurring over a defined period of time can cause cumulative impacts.
-The actions considered in the assessment of potential cumulative impacts for this EA are identified in Section 3.16 (refer to Tables 3-20, 3-21, and Exhibit 3-11).
+The LAX development projects that are considered in this assessment of potential cumulative impacts are identified in Section 3.16 (refer to Table 3-20 and Exhibit 3-12).